apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 If the work is not accepted or there is no response, for example if the message or response got lost, the `FrontEnd` actor backs off a bit and then sends the work again.

-You can see the how the actors on a front-end node is started in the method `Main.start` when the node contains the `front-end` role:
+You can see how actors on a front-end node are started in the method `Main.start` when the node contains the `front-end` role.

 ### The Work Result Consumer Actor